-In accordance with Government Auditing Standards, we have also issued our report dated August 12, 2015 on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated August 10, 2016 on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Agency's internal control over financial reporting and compliance.

-Dushen & Maluli LLP
+el & Melechi LLP

-August 12, 2015
+August 10, 2016

-Management's Discussion and Analysis

-For the Years Ended May 31, 2015 and 2014
+VILLAGE OF PORT CHESTER INDUSTRIAL DEVELOPMENT AGENCY (A COMPONENT UNIT OF THE VILLAGE OF PORT CHESTER, NEW YORK) Management's Discussion and Analysis For the Years Ended May 31, 2016 and 2015

-As management of the Village of Port Chester Industrial Development Agency (the "Agency") we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities of the Agency for the years ended May 31, 2015 and 2014.
+As management of the Village of Port Chester Industrial Development Agency (the "Agency") we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities of the Agency for the years ended May 31, 2016 and 2015.
 This narrative should be read in conjunction with the Agency's financial statements which follow this section.